mont266/nemesis-cheerleading/src/pages/docs/policies/anti-bullying.md

 + Significant/repeated incidents will result in parent or guardian being informed.

 ## Procedure for dealing with bullying

-<strong>Step one</strong> - reporting of incident
+#### Step one- reporting of incident
-When an incident is reported it will be passed on to the head coach or child development officer.
++ When an incident is reported it will be passed on to the head coach or child development officer.

-<strong>Step two</strong> - investigation of incident
+#### Step two- investigation of incident
 + Following on from step one the incident will be investigated by the appropriate member of staff.
 + Pupils involved will be interviewed and a report will be made of their response, using an incident form.
 + Parents/ guardians will be informed with NCD plan to follow up.

-<strong>Step three</strong> - agreeing a polar for resolution
+#### Step three- agreeing a polar for resolution
 + A plan will be designed to resolve the conflict.
 + Targets for acceptable behaviour will be set out, including support for all involved.

-<strong>Step four</strong> - reviewing the situation
+#### Step four- reviewing the situation
 + The situation will be monitored and reviewed within one month of the initial report.
 + This will involve the designated member of staff, other members of staff if needed, the children involved and their parents, if necessary.

-<strong>Step five</strong> - involvement of other agencies
+#### Step five- involvement of other agencies
-Where necessary NCD will seek advice of other agencies, such as NSPCC.
++ Where necessary NCD will seek advice of other agencies, such as NSPCC.

 ## Monitoring, evaluation and review of the anti-bullying policy
-This policy will be monitored and implemented by the head coach/ child protection officer for NCD.
+This policy will be monitored and implemented by the head coach / child protection officer for NCD.
 The policy will be reviewed and evaluated by all members of staff every two years.
 This policy along with other child protection policies for NCD will be made available to all staff, parents and athletes of NCD.

+<strong>Policy reviewed on 22nd June 2022 by Shania Watton.</strong>

+Download a PDF version of the Anti-Bullying Policy <a href="https://drive.google.com/file/d/1y8-78pE6rREzfe8RUUCGQDkH5kQ8Wblu/view?usp=sharing" target="_blank">here</a>.